Who can register a birth

-The mother or father can register the birth on their own and include both parents’ details if they were married when the baby was born or conceived.
+Either parent can register the birth on their own.
+They can include both parents’ details if they were married when the baby was born or conceived.

-The details of both parents can be included on the birth certificate if they do one of the following:
+The details of both parents can be included on the birth certificate if one of the following happens:

 - one parent completes a statutory declaration of parentage form and the other takes the signed form to register the birth